pyscaffold/pyscaffold/docs/features.rst

 Features
 ========

-PyScaffold comes with a lot of eloberated features and configuration defaults to make the most common tasks in developing, maintaining and distributing your own Python package as easy as possible.
+PyScaffold comes with a lot of elaborated features and configuration defaults to make the most common tasks in developing, maintaining and distributing your own Python package as easy as possible.